Set up Login Authentication

 Execution flow in RiskOS™

-Login and Authentication runs synchronously, with conditional asynchronous step-ups (for example, One-Time Passcode or Document Verification) applied only when risk warrants additional verification.
+Login and Authentication runs synchronously, with conditional asynchronous step-ups (for example, One-Time Passcode (OTP) or Document Verification) applied only when risk warrants additional verification.

 Data collection